-Good morning Chairwoman Cantwell, Vice Chairman Barrasso, and distinguished members of the United States Senate Committee on Indian Affairs (SCIA).
+Good morning Chairman Barrasso, Vice Chairman Tester, and distinguished members of the United States Senate Committee on Indian Affairs (SCIA).
 My name is Russell Sossamon.
-I am an enrolled member of the Choctaw Nation of Oklahoma and for the past seventeen (17) years have served as the Executive Director of the Choctaw Nation Housing Authority, located in Hugo, Oklahoma.
-I want to thank the Committee for holding this important oversight hearing this afternoon on Identifying Barriers to Indian Housing Development and Finding Solutions, which could not be more appropriate or timely as discussions begin here on Capitol Hill surrounding the reauthorization this year of the Native American Housing Assistance and Self-Determination Act, known as "NAHASDA."
+I am an enrolled member of the Choctaw Nation of Oklahoma (CNO) and for the past nineteen (19) years have served as the Executive Director of the Housing Authority of the Choctaw Nation of Oklahoma (HACNO), located in Hugo, Oklahoma.
 It is an honor to be invited here to present testimony on behalf of the Choctaw Nation of Oklahoma.